Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_customer_support_email_app/tasty_bytes_customer_support_email_app.md

 We add additional information to the prompt to ensure the email is answered accurately.
 - **get_context** uses RAG to find the most similar support case and passes the text into our prompt.
-- **background_info** is a document explaining many high level details of Tasty Bytes.
+- **background_info** is a document explaining many high-level details of Tasty Bytes.
 This add Tasty Bytes specific data to the prompt.

 ```python
 def generate_email_response(email):